The MPH Practicum

 Activities: Improve the Maryland Department of Aging's health promotion program reporting process by creating stakeholder-informed process maps and an updated reporting tool, which will improve data accuracy and inform a dashboard tool used for future technical assistance at the county-level.
 (Course fully fulfills MPH practicum requirement.)

-Organization: Maryland General Assembly, via PH.308.851.02, Health Policy Institute Internship Program
+Organization: Maryland General Assembly, via PH.308.852, Applied Health Policy Experience: Health Policy Internship Program

 Location: Annapolis, MD